Personalised business insurance

 There are several different covers that you should consider that can significantly help your business overcome the obstacle of a flood:

-- Employers' liability - a mandatory cover for any business with employees, this will cover your liability if any staff member is injured during a flood
+- Employers' liability - a mandatory cover for most business with employees, this will cover your liability if a staff member is injured during a flood.

-- Business interruption - crucial for business continuity, this cover can guarantee your business’ projected profit for a period when your premises are uninhabitable
+- Business interruption - key for business continuity, this cover can guarantee your business’ projected profit for a period when your premises are uninhabitable.